baileyvanwormer/baileyvanwormer/README.md

 Connect with me on [LinkedIn](https://www.linkedin.com/in/baileyvanwormer/).

-Check out my Software Projects below!
+Check out some of the software projects I have been involved in below!

 ## Happ
 Developed with Turner White (@turner-white) using...